jacobstanley/dipper/doc/writables.md

 Interesting snippets from Hadoop (MR1)
 --------------------------------------

+### Key Comparator

-If the `mapred.output.key.comparator.class` option is set, then the method `getOutputKeyComparator` creates a key comparator using reflection, passing the `JobConf` as a constructor argument.
+If the `mapred.output.key.comparator.class` option is set, then the method `getOutputKeyComparator` creates a key comparator using reflection, passing the `JobConf` to set if the comparator happens to be `Configurable`.
 If it is not set, then it defaults to calling `WritableComparator.get`, passing the map output key class as an argument.

     class JobConf extends Configuration {
         ...